Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 - Attach a new needle to the pen.
 Remove the tab from the needle.
 Do not remove the outer cap on the needle.
 Push the needle straight onto the pen.
 Turn the needle clockwise until you cannot turn it more.
 Make sure the needle is straight.

 - Remove the needle caps.
 Remove the outer cap and save it.
 Remove the inner cap and throw it away.

 - Remove air from the pen.
 Air may cause pain during injection.
 Turn the dial to 2 units.
 For most insulin pens, you will hear a click for each unit of insulin that you dial.
 Hold the pen and point the needle up.
 Gently tap the pen to move air bubbles to the top of the pen.
 Press the injection button.
 You should see a drop of insulin on the tip of the pen.
 If you do not see a drop, change the needle and repeat this step.
 If you do not see a drop after you repeat this step 3 times, use a new pen.

 - Select the correct dose on the pen.
 Turn the dial to the number of units you need to inject.
 The pointer on the side of your pen should line up with your dose.
 The dial can be turned in either direction to choose the correct dose.
 You cannot choose a dose larger than the number of units left in the pen.
 Use another pen if there is not enough insulin.
 Instead you can inject part of your dose with the insulin that is left.
 Next, you can use a new pen to inject the rest of your dose.

 Where do I inject insulin?

-- You can inject insulin into your abdomen, upper arm, buttocks, hip, and the front or side of the thigh.
+- You can inject insulin into your abdomen, upper arm, buttocks, hip, or the front or side of the thigh.
 Insulin works fastest when it is injected into the abdomen.
 Do not inject insulin within 2 inches of your belly button or into any stretch marks.